 You can use special WMI filters in the GPO.
-Thus, you can apply a policy to your computers based on some WMI query.
-For example, you can create a GPO WMI filter to apply a policy only to computers with the specific Windows version, to computers in the certain IP subnet, to laptops only, etc.
+This allows applying a policy to your computers based on some WMI query.
+For example, you can create a GPO WMI filter to apply a policy only to computers with the specific Windows version, to computers in the specific IP subnet, to laptops only, etc.

 When using Group Policy WMI filtering, make sure that your WMI query is correct.
-It should select only the systems you need and your target computers are not excluded.
-You can test your WMI filter on the computers using PowerShell:
+It should select only the devices you need and your target computers are not excluded.
+You can test your WMI filter on any computer using PowerShell:

 gwmi -Query ‘select * from Win32_OperatingSystem where Version like "10.%" and ProductType="1"‘

 If the query returns any data, then the WMI filter will be applied to this computer.

 Disable User or Computer Settings in Group Policy Object

 As we already mentioned, each GPO has two independent sections:

 - Computer Configuration – settings applied to the computer;

 If your GPO configures only user settings or only computer settings, you can disable the unused policy section.
 This will reduce GPO traffic and allow you to reduce GPO processing time on clients.

 Check the GPO status in the Details tab of the policy properties in